stevehjc/labelImg/README.rst

 Update by stevehjc
 ------------------
 1. Add a label show the count of labels list
+2. Add a circle on every bbox rectangle (easily distinguish between small targets)
-2. TODO: Add polygon segment
+3. TODO: Add polygon segment

 Installation